ozzann/client-server-app/README.md

 		sudo puppet agent -t

+After that one can check if application are running.
+In order to do this just go to **http://localhost:3000** on **production.vm**.
+The client app web-page is presented there, so you can check if the server's running at this page.

 ## Server application

+### Overview

+Server application is a Java application.
+It was created with very powerful [Dropwizard](http://www.dropwizard.io/1.0.2/docs/) framework.
+Dropwizard contains many useful libraries.
+In this case the most important are libraries for REST API, HTTP server and JSON features.
+As a result they allow us to create a server listening on 8080 port where we can send some simple requests:

+		GET /hello-world
+    	GET /hello-world?name=Anna

+Both of them respond with JSON in this format:

+    	{"id":24;"content":"Hello, Anna!"}

+where **id** field is the number of request, the **content** is just greeting.
+By default when a name is not defined it is the following: "Hello, world!".

+### Dockerfile

 ## Client application

+### Overview

 Client application is quite a simple one-page Node.js application.
 It just simply pings a server on demand and shows a ping log.
 The web-interface is written with Bootstrap framework.

+### Dockerfile

+Because it's a Node.js application, it requires using npm commands in its Dockerfile.
+Therefore the base image is node image.
+The application is running on 3000 port, that's why it's exposing in the Dockerfile.
+To run the application one has to perform **npm install** command and then **node client.js** command.
+So, here is all these instructions put together in the Dockerfile:

+    	FROM node:4-onbuild

+    	ADD . /usr/src/app
+    	RUN npm install

+    	EXPOSE 3000

+    	CMD ["node","client.js"]

 ## Docker-compose as a glue

 Docker itself is a powerful tool which allows to run any application in a container anywhere.
-Docker-compose is its extension which allows to run several applications.
+Docker-compose is its extension which allows to run multi-container Docker applications.
+In addition for Dockerfiles for each application, there is docker-composer.yml file defining the configuration of applications' services.

 ## Jenkins builds